Job protection requirements for employers

 Understand your legal responsibilities when employees take Paid Family and Medical Leave.
 This information reflects updates from the 2025 legislative session, effective from January 1, 2026.

 Note: Some of the details below may change in the coming months as ESD works to finalize rulemaking related to the changes.
-Please check back between now and the end of 2025 for the latest information.

 What is job protection?